ULHPC/ulhpc-docs/docs/software/computational-chemistry/molecular-dynamics/nwchem.md

 ## Available versions of NWChem in ULHPC
 To check available versions of NWChem at ULHPC type `module spider nwchem`.
-Below it shows list of available versions of NWChem in ULHPC.
+The following list shows the available versions of NWChem in ULHPC.

 ```bash
 chem/NWChem/6.6.revision27746-intel-2017a-2015-10-20-patches-20170814-Python-2.7.13